Prescott Scooter Accident Attorney | Phillips Law Group

 Injured in a scooter accident because of another’s negligence?

 You may be able to pursue compensation for medical bills and other damages.
 The attorneys at Phillips Law Group are prepared to help.
-In more than 27 years, our firm has obtained over $750 million in injury compensation for our clients.
+In more than 27 years, our firm has obtained over $1 billion in injury compensation for our clients.

 Founding partner Jeffrey Phillips has obtained verdicts in Yavapai, Maricopa, Pima, Pinal and other Arizona counties.
 He is also a Leaders Forum member of the American Association for Justice.

 The consultation with our attorneys is free of charge and comes with no obligation to take legal action if we find you have a case.
 We charge no upfront fees for our services.
 We do not collect any fees unless we are successful in getting money for you.

 Call a Phillips Law Group today: 1-800-706-3000

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!

 Sophia H is a pleasure to work with!
 Thanks for all you do.